 The Maine Government Summer Internship Program is a full-time, 12 week, paid work experience.
-The Program combines summer work experience with an educational program designed to provide students an opportunity to participate in and contribute to Maine government.
+The program provides students an opportunity to both contribute to and learn from Maine government.
 Most positions are in state government agencies in Augusta.
 Local government internships are also offered.
-Application deadline is March 1, 2016.
+Application deadline is March 1, 2017.

-The Maine Policy Scholars program is an academic year program in which one student from each of the seven University of Maine campuses, working closely with a faculty advisor, researches an issue of public policy relevance to Maine and presents a final report in a memo to the governor or legislature.
-The program, conceived by the late Peter Cox, is managed by the Maine Community Foundation and the Margaret Chase Smith Policy Center and overseen by an advisory committee of policy makers and University of Maine faculty.
+The Maine Policy Scholars program is an academic year program in which one student from each of the seven University of Maine campuses, working closely with a faculty advisor and a community mentor, researches an issue of public policy relevance to Maine and presents a final report in a memo to the governor or legislature.
 Scholarship applications are accepted at each campus in February.